LTUC/amman-dotnet-401d2/Curriculum/Class33/lab/README.md

 ## User Stories & Guidance:

-1. (Developer 1 & 2 & 3) As an administrator, I would like the ability to send emails so that I can communicate with my users of the site
+1. (Developer 1 & 2 & 3): As a user, I would like to checkout with my purchases using electronic payment options on my site during the checkout process
-1. (Developer 2) As a user, I would like an email confirmation to be sent to me after I have registered for an account on the site.
-1. (Developer 1 & 2) As a user,  I would like to see a summary of my purchase after completing my checkout process.
+1. (Developer 2) As a user,  I would like to see a summary of my purchase after completing my checkout process.
 1. (Developer 1) As a user, I would like a summary of my purchase to be emailed to me so that I can store the receipt for my records.

 ### Guidance

-**User Story 1:** Utilize the .Net Core's IEmailSender interface.
-Create a model that implements this interface that will create and send emails through SendGrid.
-You will need to implement the IEmailSender interface on a new class model and create the logic to connect your SendGrid account and send out any email that gets sent in  through the arguments.

-**User Story 2:** Building off of US1, Make an email get sent after registration of a new account.
-Have this email be a simple Welcome message to the user.

-**User Story 3:** Refer to the suggested wireframes as a guideline of how to format the receipt page.
-This page should be generated and presented to the user after they select the "Checkout" button on the Cart page.
+**User Story 1:** This user story will require that you create a "checkout" page.
+This checkout page should appear after the user selects "Checkout" on their cart/basket page.

-In the suggested wireframe, it shows order information.
-Don't worry about displaying that now, only show the actual products and the total cost.
-You will add order specific information in Sprint 3.
+ Using Authorize.Net, integrate payment into your application.
+Use the sandbox account to prevent usage of real credit card charges.
+Integrate the payment using the repository design pattern, and have it injected into your razor page.

+ When completing an order, capture the following information about the user:

+ 1. First Name
+ 2. Last Name
+ 3. Billing/Shipping Address
+ 4. Billing/Shipping City
+ 5. Billing/Shipping State
+ 6. Billing/Shipping Zip

+ Generally, each order has it's own "Id", is connected to a specific user, and each order contains a number of order items.
+A user could potentially have many orders.

+ Keeping this in mind, expand your database to accept orders for the checkout process.
+In the next couple labs, we will be showcasing a specific user's order to them within their profile page.

+**User Story 2:** After the checkout process is complete, redirect the user to a "receipt" page that shows a summary of the items that they purcahsed, as well as the order number ,shipping/billing information, and anything else that may be relevant.

-**User Story 4:** When the user selects "Checkout" on their cart page, this should trigger an email to be sent to the user with a summary of their purchases.
+**User Story 3:** When the user has completed the checkout process, email them a confirmation of their order.

+Hint: When creating the email, consider using the SendGrid design templates.
+Not required, but encouraged.

+Also consider using `StringBuilder` when creating the text for the email, this is much more efficient than concatinating a string together.

 ## Tests

-No tests are required for today.
+No additional tests are required for today.

 ## Rubric